 Admission to the College

 New RCC students or students that have been separated from the college for more than three years must complete a separate application for admission to RCC before applying to the DMS Program.
-Applications may be obtained online at the RCC website www.rappahannock.edu or from the admissions office at the college.
+Applications may be obtained online at the RCC website Diagnostic Medical Sonography or from the admissions office at the college.
 Please be sure to indicate the Pre-DMS as your program of interest so that you will receive current information about the DMS program.

 Continuing students do not need to complete another application to the college.
 Students who are admitted to the DMS program will have their program plan changed automatically to the Diagnostic Medical Sonography Program following receipt of intent to enroll through the college registrar’s office.